RikhartBekkevold/WebMin/README.md

 # WebMin
-A CSS  minifier that enables most flags by default in order to achieve the smallest files possible, with the option to disable, rather than enable them.
+A CSS  minifier that enables most flags by default, in order to achieve the smallest files possible, with the option to disable, rather than enable them.
 <!-- A combined CSS and HTML minifier (website minifier) that enables most flags by default in order to achieve the smallest
 files possible, with the option to disable, rather than enable them. -->